Assistance from City of Fort Worth, Community Action Partners.

 Several Special Nutrition Food Programs are administered.
 Studies show that children and students do better socially and academically when they are not hungry.
 Programs funded by the state of Texas and/or the U.S. Department of Agriculture provide children and the working poor with free, nutritious meals and snacks.
 Most of the aid will go to youth age 18 and younger in low income areas of Tarrant County.

-Holiday and Christmas assistance is offered by the Silver Stars Program and Cowboy Santas Program Inc. Silver Stars will give homebound and isolated seniors and elderly with a free holiday basket of health and safety items.
+Holiday and Christmas assistance (including free toys or gifts) is offered by the Silver Stars Program and Cowboy Santas Program Inc. Silver Stars will give homebound and isolated seniors and elderly with a free holiday basket of health and safety items.
 The Cowboy Santas Program is for low income Tarrant County families with children.
 The non-profit may provide them with free holiday toys, books, clothes, gifts and crafts.
 Both of these depend on donations from the community.

 Locations of City of Fort Worth, Community Action Partners